josdejong/blog/source/about/index.md

 After my study I've worked in ICT and automation, and am currently working as Software Engineer at Almende, a Dutch research company specialized in information and communication technologies.
-Except for some courses, I am mainly a self-taught programmer.

 I'm a passionate programmer, both at work and in my spare time.
 I'm pragmatic and have a lot of attention for details.